Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

-To calculate the profit on an aggregate company level, you don’t need a timesheet system or cost tracking for each project.
+To calculate the profit on an aggregate law firm level, you don’t need a timesheet system or cost tracking for each project.

 But, did you ask yourself what does profit on the aggregate level hide?
 Let’s see the following graph:

 Go into details and discover each client’s contribution to profit.
 You’ll see some low-performing and loss generating clines.
-Would this be the case in your company?
+Would this be the case in your law firm?

 Profit per client based on timesheets tracking

-Client profitability is the profit a company makes from serving an individual client or group of clients.
+Client profitability is the profit a law firm makes from serving an individual client or group of clients.

 Calculating client profitability begins by identifying the wide range of expenses incurred concerning serving a specific customer.
 To determine such costs, first of all, you need to identify labor costs.
 Timesheet data provides essential information for the allocation of labor costs to a specific client.

 Besides, based on reasonable allocation keys (e.g., based on attorney work hours spent), it is possible to allocate other costs.